 Example 1 Example 2 4 x 100 hour elective courses • Students select two courses in Year 9 and select two new courses in Year 10.
-2 x 200 hour elective courses • Students select two elective courses in Year 9 and select the same two courses in Year 10.
+2 x 200 hour elective courses Students select two elective courses in Year 9 and select the same two courses in Year 10.
 Example 3 Example 4 1 x 200 hour elective courses and 2 x 100 hour elective courses Students study one elective course across Years 9 and 10 (200 hours) Students study one elective course in Year 9 (100 hours) Students select one new elective course in Year 10 (100 hours) Students commence an Early Commencement VET course in Year 10.
 Students do not select any elective courses in Year 10.

 ^{} Please be aware that some courses require students to study the course in Year 9 in order to be able to study the course in Year 10.
 This information is provided on page 5.
-It is essential for students who wish to study these courses in Year 10 to select the 200 hour course when making their subject selections.